rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 <img
   className="blog-screenshot"
   src="https://suse-rancher-media.s3.amazonaws.com/desktop/blog/2026/rancher-desktop-2-alpha-2/preferences-kubernetes.png"
-  alt="The Rancher Desktop 2.0 Preferences dialog on the Kubernetes tab, showing the Enable Kubernetes checkbox and the Kubernetes version dropdown."
+  alt="The Rancher Desktop 2.0 Preferences dialog on the Kubernetes tab, showing the Enable Kubernetes checkbox and the Kubernetes version dropdown.
+Diagonal stripes ring the selected tab."
 />

+The stripes behind the selected tab mark a pre-release build, and the app icon wears the same pattern.
+Development builds of 2.0 get them too, and the stripes come off in the final release.

 ## What's in it